microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Before starting this lab, be sure to set your Azure environment :

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources entirely and deploy the infrastructure as code and managed identities.
-- The ability to register the Azure providers on your Azure Subscription if not done yet (you will also have the command lines to run in the Azure Login section later in this lab): `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`, `Microsoft.KeyVault`, `Microsoft.EventGrid`.
+- The ability to register the Azure providers on your Azure Subscription if not done yet (you will also have the command lines to run in the **Sign in to Azure** section later): `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`, `Microsoft.KeyVault`, `Microsoft.EventGrid`.
 - You will also need a GitHub Account (Free, Team or Enterprise)

 To retrieve the lab content :